 Verity Christian College (VCC) was born out of this vision of LifeSource Church.
-The desire was to facilitate an educational centre that would provide biblically based and faith building education while maintaining a high standard of academic learning.
+The desire was to facilitate an educational centre that would provide Biblically based and faith building education while maintaining a high standard of academic learning.
 Established in 2018 VCC caters for classes from Kindergarten to Year Six.
+2021 will see the expansion into Secondary, taking Verity CC through from Kindergarten to Year 10.
+The vision is to apply to expand into the later stages of secondary education in the near future.

-The vision is to expand into secondary education when the need arises.
-The school will operate, in its initial stages, on the site of LifeSource Church utilising the current buildings and facilities.
-A building expansion plan will be undertaken as the need arises to include a full range of classes, equipment and resources.
+The school currently operates, on the site of LifeSource Church utilising the current buildings and facilities.
+A building expansion has meant that more buildings have begun in 2020 and will be completed in 2021 to house a new purpose built Library and the new Secondary student classes.
+Further building will be undertaken as the need arises to include a further range of classes, equipment and resources.

 Throughout the 40 plus years of LifeSource Church we have provided a stable and caring community to its congregational members and the city of Griffith.
 The church has grown and provided a spiritual home for many people of different and diverse cultural and social backgrounds.
-This diversity is a positive attribute which will continue to be a strong focus of Verity Christian College.
+This diversity is a positive attribute which will continue to be a strong focus of

+Verity Christian College.